Stade de France: History

 In 2016, Stade de France was used as the main stadium for the UEFA Euro 2016, hosting seven matches.
 The stadium was used for the opening ceremony of the tournament which saw French DJ David Guetta perform at the stadium.
 At the end of his set, Guetta invited Swedish singer Zara Larsson on stage to perform the tournament's official song "This One's for You".
 Following the ceremony the stadium was used for the tournament's opening game which saw France beat Romania 2–1.
 Across the next month, the stadium was used for six other tournament matches including the UEFA Euro 2016 Final between France and Portugal.
 The match followed the closing ceremony which again saw David Guetta perform.
 Portugal defeated France, 1–0 in extra time, winning the tournament for the first time.

 For the third time in its history, the 2022 UEFA Champions League Final was held at the venue.
 This game between Liverpool F.C. and Real Madrid CF, was delayed because of difficulties admitting fans.
 The conclusions of the independent review, commissioned by UEFA, found that the early justification from UEFA—that the delay was due to late arriving supporters—was "objectively untrue".
 The review found that two overarching organisational problems were responsible: the UEFA model for such matches which allowed for an absence of overall control, and the approach to policing the match which inappropriately assumed Liverpool FC supporters posed a public order risk.

+In 2026, the National Football League (NFL) will host the first regular season game in France at the venue with the New Orleans Saints as the home team and the Pittsburgh Steelers as the visiting team.